How Much Space Has Been Explored? Measuring the Chemical Space Covered by Databases and Machine-Generated Molecules: Defining Chemical Space Measures

 where $\text{cover}(x,y)$ indicates how molecule $x$ can cover the reference $y$.

 When the reference set $\mathcal{R}$ is taken as a collection of molecular fragments, the coverage function can be written as $\text{cover}(x,y):=\mathbb{I}[\text{molecule $x$ contains fragment $y$}]$, where $\mathbb{I}[\cdot]$ is the indication function.
 A large body of drug discovery literature uses the number of distinct functional groups (FG), ring systems (RS), or Bemis-Murcko scaffolds (BM) in $\mathcal{S}$ to gauge the size of explored chemical space \citep{zhang2021comparative,blaschke2020memory}, corresponding to the cases where $\mathcal{R}$ is the collection of all possible FG, RS, or BM fragments.
 We denote these specific reference-based measures as \textrm{\#FG}, \textrm{\#RS}, and \textrm{\#BM} respectively.
+Another example is the Richness of the molecular set, \ie, $\textrm{Richness}:=\vert\mathcal{S}\vert$ \citep{shi2019size,polykovskiy2020molecular}, where $\text{cover}(x,y):=\mathbb{I}[x=y]$ and $\mathcal{R}=\mathcal{U}$.